Matty-El/trail-running-uk/README.md

 ### Content

-All text content included in the Urban Paws website is my own with race information sourced and adapted from https://ultra-x.co/best-and-most-beautiful-ultra-marathons-in-the-world/.
+All text content included in the Urban Paws website is my own with race information researched from https://ultra-x.co/best-and-most-beautiful-ultra-marathons-in-the-world/.

 Comments have been included in the code for code that has been sourced and adapted for this website.